Wellington Court, Shinfield

 Back to top

-As described above, Wokingham's trees are facing many threats from several sources but there are opportunities for reducing and minimising their impact.
+As we have seen, Wokingham's trees are facing many threats from several sources but there are opportunities for reducing and minimising their impact.

 We are aware of many local hedges where young elms continue to grow from residual root stock.
 We are pressing for the retention of these hedges and hope that when Dutch elm disease can be treated or eradicated, these saplings can help to return mature elms to our landscape.
 Some disease resistant elms are being propagated in specialist nurseries and four planted in the Borough are being monitored by our Tree Wardens.